 Love it or hate it, Emily in Paris is returning for Season 2.
 Though the series — which follows American Emily Cooper (Lily Collins) as she blunders through her new life in France — was one of 2020’s most polarizing shows, that didn’t stop everyone from begrudgingly tuning in.
-According to Nielsen, Netflix subscribers watched 676 million minutes in its first week.
+Netflix subscribers watched 676 million minutes in its first week, according to Nielsen.

-This prompted Netflix to renew the show for a second season on Nov.
-11, just a month after its premiere.
+The show’s popularity prompted Netflix to renew it for a second season on Nov.
+11, 2020, just a month after its Season 1 premiere.
 The company delivered the news via a cheeky letter from Emily’s boss Sylvie.
 “We hope that by extending her time in Paris, Emily will further the relationships she has already made, delve deeper into our culture, and perhaps pick up a few words of basic French,” the letter reads.
-Here's everything we know about Emily in Paris Season 2 so far.
+Until then, here’s everything we know about Emily in Paris Season 2 so far.

-When Will Emily in Paris Season 2 Premiere?
+The Emily In Paris Season 2 Premiere Date

-On May 3, Netflix announced that Emily in Paris had begun production on Season 2 in Paris, St. Tropez, and three other French locations.
-The streaming platform shared the announcement through another pseudo memo from Emily’s boss Sylvie posted to the series’ Instagram page.
-“We are writing to inform you that Emily Cooper’s new work permit has been approved with a start date of May 3, 2021,” read the note.
+The streaming platform previously shared that production on Season 2 had begun on May 3, 2021, via another pseudo memo from Sylvie on the show’s Instagram page.
+“We are writing to inform you that Emily Cooper’s new work permit has been approved with a start date of May 3, 2021,” the message read.
 “As per our prior correspondence, she is an asset to Savoir and we hope she continues to have impact with our clients who are very particular about the results they expect from their agency.”

-Based on the Emily in Paris Season 2 teaser trailer, we can expect all the usual characters to return.
-Mindy (Ashley Park), in particular, will likely have more of a central role after moving in with Emily in the finale.
-“Any excuse to see more of Mindy, I am all for," Star told Glamour.
+Based on the November Emily in Paris Season 2 teaser trailer, we can expect all the usual characters to return.
+Mindy, in particular, will likely have more of a central role after moving in with Emily in the finale.
+“Any excuse to see more of Mindy, I am all for,” creator Darren Star told Glamour.

-As Emily slowly gains the begrudging respect of her coworkers, she’ll also likely bond more with Sylvie (Philippine Leroy-Beaulieu), Julien (Samuel Arnold), and Luc (Bruno Gouery).
+As Emily slowly gains the begrudging respect of her co-workers, she’ll also likely bond more with Sylvie (Philippine Leroy-Beaulieu), Julien (Samuel Arnold), and Luc (Bruno Gouery).
 Finally, chef Gabriel (Lucas Bravo) and his now ex-girlfriend Camille (Camille Razat) will undoubtedly be central to Season 2.
-Gabriel initially broke up with Camille and hooked up with Emily, but a late investment from Antoine (William Abadie) means Gabriel is staying permanently in Paris.
+Gabriel initially broke up with Camille and hooked up with Emily before leaving town, but a late investment from Emily’s love interest Antoine (William Abadie) allowed Gabriel to stay permanently in Paris.
 He may now have his own restaurant, but his love triangle just got messier — especially since Antoine has officially been promoted from recurring character to series regular for Season 2, per TVLine.

-On May 24, the outlet also reported that Emily will have a brand new serious love interest in Season 2, played by Lucien Laviscount (Katy Keene, Scream Queens).
-The actor will play Alfie, a cynical, snarky, and of course, charming American man — who refuses to learn the French language or dive deep into the nation’s culture.
-Per the publication, the two have an “antagonist relationship” that becomes romantic by the end of Season 2.
+On May 24, TVLine also reported that Emily will have a new love interest in Season 2 played by Lucien Laviscount (Katy Keene, Scream Queens).
+The actor will play Alfie, a cynical, snarky, yet charming American man who refuses to learn the French language or dive deep into the nation’s culture.
+The two have an “antagonist relationship” that becomes romantic by the end of Season 2, according to the outlet.

 Emily was lampooned all over the internet for being an ignorant American, and Star told E!
 News that we’ll see her grow in Season 2.
 “I think Emily has some surprising tough choices,” he said.
 “The show’s so much about the culture undermining her expectations of how things are and how things seem.
 And everything will not be as it seems.
 It’s always about challenging her American worldview.
 We certainly have a lot of forks in the road and a lot of places to go.”